-It is also essential that TROs are legally enforceable to ensure that people cannot exploit loopholes which allow them to park illegally or which inhibit the ability to penalise illegal parking.
+It is also essential that TROs are legally enforceable to ensure that people cannot exploit Resolve On-street Difficulties & Designations loopholes which allow them to park illegally or which inhibit the ability to penalise illegal parking.
 This is of fundamental importance prior to implementing a Decriminalised Parking Enforcement regime.